-When the sun comes out and you start itching to be outside, you want something cooling, something refreshing… Iced coffee.
+When the sun comes out and you start itching to be outside, hot coffee begins to seem a little less appealing—especially in the heat of the afternoon.
+Instead, you want something cooling, something refreshing… Iced coffee.

 But things are more complicated now.
 You used to just make hot coffee over ice, but now there’s this newer thing called “cold brew coffee” as well.
 Two options instead of one.